 - You want clean, well-structured scratch work that a student or junior analyst can actually follow.

 - You can self-host.
-R1 being open-weights is a serious advantage for teams that want to control their reasoning stack and avoid per-token pricing entirely.
+V4 being open-weight is a serious advantage for teams that want to control their reasoning stack and avoid per-token pricing entirely.

 - You are okay with weaker self-verification.
-R1 is strong at deriving an answer but less aggressive than o3 about catching its own mistakes.
+V4-Pro is strong at deriving an answer but less aggressive than GPT-5.5 at high reasoning effort about catching its own mistakes.

 - The problem is at the frontier and you cannot tolerate a missed verification step.

 - You need a guarantee that the model has checked its own work before reporting the answer.
-Pair R1 with a verification pass from a different model if that's the requirement.
+Pair V4-Pro with a verification pass from a different model if that's the requirement.

-For most education, tutoring, and high-volume quantitative reasoning workloads, R1 is the rational pick.
+For most education, tutoring, and high-volume quantitative reasoning workloads, V4-Pro is the rational pick.
 Reserve premium-tier models for the genuinely hard tail.
+If you are building on a tight budget, V4-Pro also slots neatly alongside the rest of the best free AI prompt tools in 2026 for teams that want strong reasoning without a subscription.

-Claude Opus 4.7 with extended thinking enabled is the long-context analyst's pick.
-Anthropic's extended-thinking mode lets Opus 4.7 spend additional compute on reasoning before producing an answer, and combined with its 1M-token context window it occupies a specific niche: math that lives inside a longer narrative, or quantitative analysis that has to be defensible to a careful human reader.
+Claude Opus 4.8 with extended thinking enabled is the long-context analyst's pick.
+Anthropic's extended-thinking mode lets Opus 4.8 spend additional compute on reasoning before producing an answer, and combined with its 1M-token context window it occupies a specific niche: math that lives inside a longer narrative, or quantitative analysis that has to be defensible to a careful human reader.
+On the math itself it is neck-and-neck with Gemini 3.1 Pro, just behind GPT-5.5 at high reasoning effort.

-On hard math benchmarks Opus 4.7 with extended thinking is not the top scorer in this matrix — that is generally o3.
-Anthropic's own published results put Opus 4.7's math performance in the strong tier, ahead of most non-reasoning models and competitive with other premium reasoning models on most problem types, with some softness on heavy symbolic manipulation.
+On hard math benchmarks Opus 4.8 with extended thinking is not the top scorer in this matrix — that is generally GPT-5.5 at high reasoning effort.
+Anthropic's own published results put Opus 4.8's math performance in the strong tier, ahead of most non-reasoning models and competitive with other premium reasoning models on most problem types, with some softness on heavy symbolic manipulation.
 What it excels at is writing the math up.
 The output is structured, the assumptions are surfaced, the caveats are honest, and the prose is the kind a human reviewer can read and trust.

 - The math is embedded in a longer analysis — a research memo, a model documentation, an audit report, a long technical post-mortem.